slateci/slateci.github.io/_posts/2020-10-28-telegraf-monitoring.md

 ---
-title: "SNMP Monitoring With Telegraf"
+title: "Using SLATE to Deploy Telegraf Monitoring"
-overview: How to Monitor Hosts with SNMP and Telegraf
+overview: A guide to using SLATE to monitor hosts with Telegraf.
 published: true
 permalink: blog/telegraf-monitoring.html
 attribution: The SLATE Team